technicalwriting/dev/data/embeddings.rst

        print(f'   "{target_cell}", "{neighbor_cell}"')

 As you may have noticed, I did not actually implement the recommendation UI in this experiment.
-My main concern was just validating whether the embeddings approach generates decent recommendations or not.
+My main goal was to get basic data on whether the embeddings approach generates decent recommendations or not.

 .. _embeddings-appendix-results: